bram2w/baserow/docs/plugins/field-type.md

 The `RowEditIntegerField` component is returned by the `getRowEditFieldComponent` method of the `IntegerFieldType` class which means that this component is added in the popup row form.
 This form is shown when the expand icon at the left side of row has been clicked by the user.
-For now we only add "Hello World" for example purposes so it doesn't actually work, but there are plenty of examples in the Baserow repository in the directory `web-frontend/modules/database/components/row`.
+For now we only add "Hello World" for example purposes, but there are plenty of examples in the Baserow repository in the directory `web-frontend/modules/database/components/row`.

 plugins/my_baserow_plugin/web-frontend/components/RowEditIntegerField.vue
 ```vue